fedragon/jess/README.md

 JsObjectRule("1", JsNumberRule(n => n == 123)
 ```

+Jess infers the type of the rule from the type of the value you provide (a numeric value in this case, thus he creates a JsNumberRule).
 To perform your validation you can either:

 * Create your rule and use it on the fly: